whopqa/AWS_Intern/content/5-Workshop/5.9-UsingChatbot/_index.md

 ### Session Management

 - Sessions expire after **24 hours**
-- You'll need to re-authenticate with email + OTP
+- You will need to re-authenticate with email + OTP
-- Your conversation history is maintained during the session
+- Your conversation history is maintained throughout the session

 ### Troubleshooting